Social Icons

 Directed by Richard Wong

-This movie does something I was not expecting in the end.
-Movies like this are very predictable and so there is no chance for there to be a shocker, but the ending to me was something cool, a little shy off the path of what movies like this do.
+This movie does something I wasn’t expecting in the end.
+Movies like this are very predictable, so there’s rarely a chance for a shocker, but the ending was something cool, a little off the path of what movies like this usually do.

-I liked it and to be honest more than I expected to.
-The Valet is a remake of a French film of the same name, and I have not seen that one, so I do not know how it compares.
-This movie for me sails smoothly because of the two lead casts and the whole idea of not trying to force an unrealistic romantic pairing.
-The two had their lives and were forced to work together to cover up a scandal.
+I liked it, and honestly, more than I expected to.
+The Valet is a remake of a French film of the same name, and I haven’t seen that one, so I don’t know how it compares.
+This movie, for me, sails smoothly because of the two lead actors and the whole idea of not trying to force an unrealistic romantic pairing.
+The two had their own lives and were forced to work together to cover up a scandal.

-The movie plot is easy to follow, and it made a good decision of focusing on the same story and not having any other side distractions take control for a moment.
+The movie plot is easy to follow, and it made a good decision by focusing on the same story and not allowing any side distractions to take control for a moment.

-The plot is about a famous actress Olivia (Samara Weaving) having an affair with a billionaire real estate developer, Vincent.
+The plot is about a famous actress, Olivia (Samara Weaving), having an affair with a billionaire real estate developer, Vincent.
 Their affair has them living in the shadows to keep it a secret from Vincent’s wife, Kathryn.
-Olivia is unhappy with the relationship feeling guilty of the whole thing, but Vincent is happy to just carry on.
-After an argument that had him chase her into the street from the hotel they were staying for the night, a valet Antonio (Eugenio Derbez) runs into them while riding on his bicycle.
-He falls off and hit a car with his bicycle.
-Pictures were taken of the three and Kathryn suspected that Vincent is having an affair with Olivia.
-Vincent lied that he was just an innocent bystander when the couple Olivia and Antonio ran into him.
-Antonio is an older man, old enough to be Olivia’s father and Kathryn was not buying it.
-Vincent decided to pay Antonio to act like Olivia’s boyfriend to fool the press and his wife.
-Olivia agreed to the deal and so did Antonio who needed the money.
-Their acting grew from just acting as lovers to become friends, something movies like this always have happen so there is no surprise there.
+Olivia is unhappy with the relationship, feeling guilty about the whole thing, but Vincent is happy to just carry on.
+After an argument that has him chase her into the street from the hotel they were staying at for the night, a valet, Antonio (Eugenio Derbez), runs into them while riding his bicycle.
+He falls off and hits a car with his bicycle.
+Pictures were taken of the three, and Kathryn suspects that Vincent is having an affair with Olivia.
+Vincent lies, claiming he was just an innocent bystander when the couple, Olivia and Antonio, ran into him.
+Antonio is an older man, old enough to be Olivia’s father, and Kathryn isn’t buying it.
+Vincent decides to pay Antonio to act like Olivia’s boyfriend to fool the press and his wife.
+Olivia agrees to the deal, and so does Antonio, who needs the money.

 From here on, the movie just charms its way with wonderful acting from the two.
-Antonio trying to navigate his way through the separation and tentative divorce from his wife.
-Who also happens to be jealous of his present relationship.
-While Olivia is trying to come to a decision with what she wants to do with her life.
-Kathryn on the other hand is working extra hard to discover the truth, because all the press appearance and kisses cannot make her believe that Antonio and Olivia were in a relationship.
+Antonio tries to navigate his way through a separation and tentative divorce from his wife, who also happens to be jealous of his present relationship.
+Meanwhile, Olivia is trying to come to a decision about what she wants to do with her life.
+Kathryn, on the other hand, is working extra hard to discover the truth because all the press appearances and kisses can’t convince her that Antonio and Olivia were in a relationship.

-The movie is easy to enjoy, and it is streaming now on Hulu.
+The movie is easy to enjoy, and it’s streaming now on Hulu.

 Dual (2022)